 The sudden outbreak of the Covid-19 pandemic has led industries to improve safety and health protection measures.
-Thermal imaging has emerged as a preferred non-invasive, cost-effective measure to ensure workplace safety and prevent further spreading of the virus.
-Thermal imaging cameras have now become an essential part of a video surveillance equipment system for any business.
+Thermal imaging has emerged as a preferred non-invasive, cost-effective measure to ensure workplace safety and prevent the further spreading of the virus.
+Thermal imaging cameras are now an integral component of a holistic commercial security system solution.

 What Can Thermal Imaging Cameras Do

 Industrial companies, medical and health organizations, and various public institutions historically used thermal imaging cameras to prevent overheating of machinery, evaluate energy losses, and visualize entities in low-visibility environments.
 These cameras can also detect human temperature and record even the slightest temperature changes of 0.1 degrees Celsius.